Exec-GenEsis/ucsd-notes-genesis/MMW 13/Lectures/Lecture Three - Mongols in China, The Yuan Dynasty.md

 - Elected Great Khan after his older brother died suddenly in 1260
 - Challenegd by another younger brother Arigh Boke
 - Between 1260-1264, costly and lengthy campaigns to suppress this challenge
+	- Victory derived from controlling food from Arigh Boke as opposed to any battle
 	- Needed to re-invent himself into a committed sovereign of a sedentary society

 Economic Recovery under Khubilai
 - Devastation of northern China from previous wars
 - Emergency measures
 	- Establish Office for the Stimulation of Agriculture in 1261
+	- Ended tax farming and pro-farming relief policies
 	- Autonomous village organizations called she
 - Records show Khubilai to be a well-informed, hands-on executive
 	- Resourceful, pragmatic in use of advisors of all faiths and ethnicities
+		- As well as recruiting of advisors and workers, choosing confucian and buddhist, christians, anyone with expertise.
 	- Delegated responsibility broadly so as to avoid reliance on one group

 Boost commercial infrastructure